nymbol/nymbol-libraries/js/README.md

 ## Getting started

-1. Download the nymbol.php file and put it somewhere in your project directory
+1. Download the nymbol.js file and put it somewhere in your project directory
+2. Include a `<script>` tag in your HTML pointing to the JavaScript file
-2. Visit <https://nymbol.co.uk/mobile/apps/> and create a new app
+3. Visit <https://nymbol.co.uk/mobile/apps/> and create a new app
-3. Click the name of the app and copy the key and secret for use later (see the first code example below)
+4. Click the name of the app and copy the key and secret for use later (see the first code example below)
-4. Check out <http://nymbol.co.uk/develop/> for more documentation on the Nymbol API
+5. Check out <http://nymbol.co.uk/develop/> for more documentation on the Nymbol API

 ## Basic usage